The preparedness life entails more than just buying stuff.

 Knowledge is the most important aspect of prepping.
 Gain experience from free sources, such as YouTube, downloadable PDFs, etc.

 The more you incorporate prepping into your daily life, the more prepared you’ll be.

 What is now called prepping, used to be a way of life for everyone.
 That “used to be” was not that long ago in our history.

 If you didn’t prepare, you died.

-It wasn’t until fairly recent times that the media put a negative spin on prepping.
+It wasn’t until relatively recent times that the media put a negative spin on prepping.

 Many people now suffer from normalcy bias.

 Normalcy bias is when people believe that something usually doesn’t happen, so there is no need to prepare for it.
 “The odds of ‘X’ happening are slim to none, so why take the time to prepare for it.”